2007 NBA betting scandal: Initial report

 The story first broke when the New York Post reported that the FBI was investigating allegations that an NBA referee had bet on games.
 The story was soon picked up by other major news agencies, as it was revealed that Donaghy was the referee under investigation.
 The reports claimed that Donaghy had started betting on games in 2005, and had connections to organized crime.
+Reporters, especially those who worked crime beats and who had quality law enforcement and "street" sources, soon discounted the supposed involvement of the mob in the scandal, however.

 The day after the initial reports, NBA commissioner David Stern said that "no amount of effort, time or personnel is being spared to assist in this investigation, to bring to justice an individual who has betrayed the most sacred trust in professional sports, and to take the necessary steps to protect against this ever happening again."
 He then held a press conference on July 24 to address questions about the investigation.
-Although he called the Donaghy matter "an isolated case", he also said it was "the most serious situation and worst situation that I have ever experienced".
+Although he called the Donaghy matter "an isolated case," he also said it was "the most serious situation and worst situation that I have ever experienced."

 On July 27, U.S. Congressman Bobby Rush of Illinois, chairman of the Energy and Commerce Commerce, Trade and Consumer Protection Subcommittee, asked to meet with Stern regarding the Donaghy matter.
 In a letter to Stern, Rush indicated that he might call a hearing "should the facts warrant public scrutiny."
 He also said that the affair could potentially be "one of the most damaging scandals in the history of American sports."
 On the same day, it was reported that a high school classmate of Donaghy's, and the classmate's boss, had bet on NBA games based on Donaghy's tips.
 Donaghy later revealed that he was rewarded $2,000 cash for each correct pick based on the tips he would pass along.
+It was further learned Donaghy's pay was increased from $2,000 per correct pick to $5,000 after the first few games of the 2006-07 portion of the 4-season scandal.

 Surrender

-After the initial reports, Donaghy stayed at his home, before moving to a secure location to avoid the media scrutiny.
+After the initial reports, Donaghy stayed at his home, before moving to a secure location to avoid media scrutiny.
 He surrendered on August 15, 2007, and pleaded guilty to two felony charges of conspiracy.
 He told judges that he had used coded language to tip others about players' physical condition and player/referee relations, and he specifically admitted to passing information about two games during the 2006–07 season.
-In total, he received $30,000 to pass inside information to the bookies.
-Donaghy also admitted that he had a severe gambling addiction, and was on medication to address it.
+In total, Donaghy claimed he received $30,000 to pass inside information to bookies.
+Donaghy's co-conspirators disputed his accounting, with his best friend and fellow government cooperator Tommy Martino claiming Donaghy was paid $120,000 between December 2006 and April 2007 and pro gambler Jimmy Battista claiming he paid Donaghy between $201,000 and $209,000.
+Donaghy also claimed that he had a severe gambling addiction, and was on medication to address it.
 He was released on a $250,000 bond.